 I also work with an outdoor education school, Nature Connect, in Yellow Springs, OH which plugs kids into the nature around them.
 Nature Connect has a number of programs including campfire storytelling, nature sensory awareness, and empowerment.
 I participate in field trips and show kids how to flip logs and rocks to find their first toad or salamander.

-I am also working with Agraria Farms in Yellow Springs to establish long term amphibian monitoring for teaching and research purposes.
+I worked with Agraria Farms in Yellow Springs, OH to establish long term amphibian monitoring for teaching and research purposes.
 Agraria focuses on regenerative practices in agriculture and has a number of restoration projects in the works.
 I am helping establish monitoring efforts for before-after-impact-assessments for their stream re-meandering project.
 I'm also involved in some of the community events they hold to engage citizens with the great work they do!